 Introduction of UART

-- UART uses two wire, one for transmitting and the other one for receiving, so the data transmission is bidirectional.
+- UART uses two wires, one for transmitting and the other one for receiving, so the data transmission is bidirectional.
 The communication uses a predefined frequency (baud rate) to transmit data.
 In Arduino, UART is called “Serial”.
-There is only one hardware UART on Arduino Uno and it is primarily used to read the log and messages printed by Arduino (so it is also called “Log UART”).
-If we use the hardware UART for other purposes, the Log UART does not have resources to function.
-To provide more UART connections, it is possible to use a GPIO pin to simulate the behavior of UART with a software approach, this is called Software Serial.
-Ameba is equipped with several hardware UART ports, but it is also compatible with the Software Serial library.
+There is only one hardware UART on Arduino UNO and it is primarily used to read the log and messages printed by Arduino (it is also known as “Log UART”).
+If we use hardware UART for other purposes, the Log UART does not have resources to function.
+To provide more UART connections, it is possible to use a GPIO pin to stimulate the behavior of UART with a software approach, this is called Software Serial.
+Ameba is equipped with several hardware UART ports, but it is also compatible with the Software Serial Library.

 USB to TTL adapter sends data to Ameba, the data would be returned by Ameba, and showed on the screen.

 USB to TTL adapter converts USB to serial interface.
 Normally, there are at least 4 pins on the adapter, that is 3V3 (or 5V), GND, TX and RX.
 Generally, installing the driver for the USB to TTL adapter would be required before using it.
 If the adapter uses the chip of FTDI, Windows will search and install the driver automatically, otherwise, you may need to install corresponding driver yourself.